Parent Reports - Creating and Editing Report Templates

 You can set up as many templates as you need for teachers to use when writing reports for parents.
 You might need different ones for each year group, or a set of termly parent reports and a different set of statutory assessment reports.

-We suggest reviewing the built in templates to see if any meet your requirements.
-If not, you can start from scratch or download a built in template and amend it.
+We suggest reviewing the Insight provided templates to see if any meet your requirements.
+If not, you can start from scratch or download a built-in template and amend it.

 Preset Templates